 A challenge to a search and seizure warrant or production order, and a request to exclude evidence gathered as a result, can be made based on scope, the grounds on which the order was obtained, legal professional privilege or public interest grounds through an application to the Hong Kong courts.

-Deferred prosecution agreements (DPAs) are commonly used by prosecutors and regulators in the United States and the United Kingdom.
-Although they have not been formally introduced in Hong Kong, different Hong Kong regulators have, in practice, their own co-operation arrangements.
-For example, the ICAC or the HKPF from time to time grant perpetrators immunity from prosecution in return for co-operation, after consultation with the DOJ.
-Both the SFC and the HKMA have published guidance notes on co-operation in investigations and enforcement proceedings under which a person may obtain a credit on the disciplinary penalty if they settle with the regulators.
+Deferred prosecution agreements (DPAs) have not been formally introduced in Hong Kong but, in practice, Hong Kong regulators have their own cooperation arrangements.
+For example, the ICAC and the HKPF from time to time grant perpetrators immunity from prosecution in return for cooperation, after consultation with the DOJ.
+Both the SFC and the HKMA have published guidance notes on cooperation in investigations and enforcement proceedings under which a person may obtain a credit on the disciplinary penalty if they settle with the regulators.
 These guidance notes do not apply to criminal cases over which the DOJ has sole discretion.
-It is also common for the SFC or the HKMA to require, as a part of a settlement, the appointment of an independent reviewer, who may perform a role similar to a that of a monitor under DPAs in the United States or the United Kingdom.
+It is also common for the SFC or the HKMA to require, as a part of a settlement, the appointment of an independent reviewer, who may perform a role similar to that of a monitor under DPAs in the United States or the United Kingdom.

 7 What are the top priorities for your country’s law enforcement authorities?

-The HKPF’s priorities are syndicated and organised crime, money laundering and ‘quick cash’ crime (e.g., theft, extortion and deception).
-The HKPF is also prioritising cybersecurity and technology crime, particularly through the internet and social media.
+The HKPF’s main priorities are syndicated and organised crime, money laundering and ‘quick cash’ crime or deception.
+It is also prioritising cybersecurity and technology crime, particularly through the internet and social media.

 8 To what extent do law enforcement authorities in your jurisdiction place importance on a corporation having an effective compliance programme?
 What guidance exists (in the form of official guidance, speeches or case law) on what makes an effective compliance programme?

-Save for the financial industry, which is heavily regulated, and Hong Kong-listed companies (although these are not directly regulated by a law enforcement authority, per se), Hong Kong does not have statutorily mandated compliance programmes that are required of all corporations generally, and there is no statutory leniency offered to corporations with a compliance programme.
+Save for the financial industry and Hong Kong-listed companies, Hong Kong does not have statutorily mandated compliance programmes that are required of all corporations generally, and there is no statutory leniency offered to corporations with a compliance programme.
 That notwithstanding, it is good practice to have an effective compliance programme in place, and some law enforcement authorities, such as the ICAC, have published guidance encouraging corporations to set up such programmes.

-In respect of the financial industry, for persons licensed by or registered with the SFC, one of the nine general principles in the Code of Conduct is compliance.
+In respect of the financial industry, for persons licensed by or registered with the SFC, one of the nine general principles in the Code of Conduct for Persons Licensed by or Registered with the SFC (Code of Conduct) is compliance.
 Paragraph 4.3 of the Code of Conduct provides that a licensed corporation should have internal control procedures that reasonably protect operations, clients and other persons from financial loss occasioned by theft, fraud and other dishonesty, as well as from professional misconduct, and the SFC has issued the Management, Supervision and Internal Control Guidelines (April 2003) to provide further guidance with respect to the SFC’s expectations in relation to internal controls.
 Similarly, with respect to authorised institutions (i.e., banks and deposit-taking companies), the HKMA has issued a Supervisory Policy Manual on Risk Management Frameworks, which provides that banks are expected to have a programme in place to ensure compliance with applicable statutory provisions, regulatory requirements and codes of conduct.

-Listed companies are subject to the Listing Rules, appended to which is the Corporate Governance Code (the CG Code), which covers such areas as board practice and composition; director remuneration and responsibilities; delegation; supply of information to directors; financial reporting; audit committee; company secretary; and communication with shareholders.
+Listed companies are subject to the Listing Rules, appended to which is the Corporate Governance Code (the CG Code).
 It sets out the principles of good corporate governance at two levels: code provisions and recommended best practices.
 The CG Code adopts the comply or explain approach; listed companies must state whether they have complied with the code provisions in their interim and annual reports and, if they have not, give considered reasons.
 This approach is encouraged, but not required, for recommended best practices.
-The CG Code provides that the board is responsible for determining the nature and extent of the risks it is willing to take in achieving the listed company’s strategic objectives, and ensuring the listed company establishes and maintains appropriate and effective risk management and internal control systems.
-The board should oversee management in the design, implementation and monitoring of these systems.
+The CG Code provides that the board is responsible for ensuring the listed company establishes and maintains appropriate and effective risk management and internal control systems.
 The board should ensure that a review of the effectiveness of the systems is conducted at least annually, and report to shareholders that it has done so, and whether the listed company considers the systems effective and adequate in its corporate governance report.
 The review should cover all material controls such as financial, operational and compliance.
 Failure to report will be regarded a breach of the Listing Rules.

 There is no overarching legal framework for cybersecurity in Hong Kong.
-Entities regulated by the Hong Kong Securities and Futures Commission (SFC), Hong Kong Monetary Authority (HKMA) and Insurance Authority (IA) must abide by the various guidelines and circulars concerning cyber risk management, resilience testing and management accountability.
+Entities regulated by the Securities and Futures Commission (SFC), the Hong Kong Monetary Authority (HKMA) and the Insurance Authority (IA) must abide by the various guidelines and circulars concerning cyber risk management, resilience testing and management accountability.

 In October 2017, the SFC published guidelines requiring all licensed corporations engaged in internet trading to implement 20 baseline requirements covering preventive, detection and internal governance-related controls.
 At the same time, the SFC issued a circular advising that the guidelines are only minimum standards and senior management should ensure that all systems and controls are commensurate with business needs and operations, and implement additional cybersecurity controls as necessary.
+In March 2022, a circular was issued in respect of managing the risks of business email compromise as a reminder of the SFC’s expectations to monitor these risks vigilantly and to have internal control procedures and financial and operational capabilities in place that can reasonably protect operations and clients from financial losses.
 Under the April 2003 Management, Supervision and Internal Control Guidelines of the SFC, licensed persons are required to implement an effective business continuity plan appropriate to their size to ensure that they are protected from interruption risk, which may arise from a cyberattack.

 The IA published a guideline on cybersecurity (GL 20) in June 2019, which sets out the minimum standard for cybersecurity that authorised insurers are expected to have in place.

-The Personal Data Privacy Ordinance (PDPO) addresses the security of personal data, including data storage and security measures.
+The Personal Data Privacy Ordinance (Cap.
+486) (PDPO) addresses the security of personal data.

 Large-scale cybersecurity failings resulting in breach of personal data protection rules are treated seriously by regulators.
+A mandatory data breach notification mechanism is likely to be introduced, following a proposed amendment to the PDPO.
 The Office of the Privacy Commissioner regularly carries out investigations of such failings and issues enforcement notices.
 Failure to comply with these notices may lead to criminal sanctions.

 10 Does your country regulate cybercrime?
 What is the approach of law enforcement authorities in your country to cybercrime?

-There are a number of offences under Hong Kong law targeting cybersecurity-related crimes, including unauthorised access to a computer by telecommunications under the Telecommunications Ordinance and access to a computer with criminal or dishonest intent under the Crimes Ordinance.
-Other offences that may be applied to prosecute cybercrime include criminal damage under the Crimes Ordinance and theft under the Theft Ordinance.
+There are a number of offences under Hong Kong law targeting cybersecurity-related crimes, including unauthorised access to a computer by telecommunications under the Telecommunications Ordinance (Cap.
+106) and access to a computer with criminal or dishonest intent under the Crimes Ordinance (Cap.
+200).
+Other offences that may be applied to prosecute cybercrime include criminal damage under the Crimes Ordinance and theft under the Theft Ordinance (Cap.
+210).